swyxio/brain/A - DX Circle/dx circle blog ideas.md

 hiring first devrel

+### dx from first principles

+docs as part of dx

 ### a modest proposal for developer experience

+lace everything with cocaine

 ### hard problems working on platforms
 - stability work is zero value by default, justification comes from hard-to-reverse damage whereas feature work is overstated